jomedinagomez/RAG_process/README.md

      - Markdown processing for rich, hierarchical text handling: ```This approach uses MarkdownHeaderTextSplitter.```
      - Page indexing for detailed file analysis:  ```This approach keeps the integrity of each page.```
      - Chunk processing for efficient data handling: ```This approach avoid chunking tables.```
 - **Pull Indexer**: Tools for indexing data using Azure SQL Database and CosmosDB.
-Includes scripts for data loading to both services (Azure SQLDB and Azure CosmosDB and index creation.
+Includes scripts for data loading to both services (Azure SQL Database and Azure CosmosDB and index creation.
   - In this folder you will find sample code to create indexers using different strategies:
     - No skillset: ```This assumes that your data will be already chunked and that each chunk/section contains a vector.```
     - Skillset: ```This approach uses an skillset alongside the integrated vectorizer to chunk your documents and created the vector embeddings.```
 #### 3. Tool Calling
-- Contains Jupyter notebooks for invoking various tools and services, such as AI search, Azure SQL, CosmosDB, and MultiAgent systems.
+- Contains Jupyter notebooks for invoking various tools and services, such as AI search, Azure SQL Database, CosmosDB, and MultiAgent systems.
 #### 4. Legacy
 - **Page Index**: Includes Jupyter notebooks for reading files, creating search indexes, and pushing data to indexes.
 These are legacy processes that were previously used.
 - Contains older versions of processing scripts and notebooks, including those for handling new SKUs.